Are you looking for a cultural travel guide for Austria? Then you are in the right spot!

 One important thing to know before traveling to Austria is that supermarkets and stores are closed on Sundays and other holidays.

-We take our days of rest super serious, so you won’t be able to easily do shopping here in the weekend or during holidays.
+We take our days of rest super seriously, so you won’t be able to easily do shopping here on the weekends or during holidays.

-Of course there are certain shops (usually on airports and train stations) that are open on Sunday’s as well, but you should avoid them unless you really need something urgent.
+Of course, there are certain shops (usually in airports and train stations) that are open on Sundays as well, but you should avoid them unless you really need something urgent.

-Austrians consider it frivolous and rude to go shopping on Sunday, and if it was up to them not shop would be open at all.
+Austrians consider it frivolous and rude to go shopping on Sunday, and if it were up to them, no shop would be open at all.

 Is Austria LGBTQ+ Friendly?